pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 	// allocated.
 	Allocation *AllocationResult

-	// Deallocate may be set to true to request freeing a resource as soon
+	// Deallocate may be set to true to request deallocation of a resource as soon
 	// as it is unused.
-The scheduler uses this when it finds that freeing
+The scheduler uses this when it finds that deallocating
 	// the resource and reallocating it elsewhere might unblock a pod.
 	//
 	// The resource driver checks this fields and resets it to false